Content Design

 However, after thinking deeply about the relationship between onboarding, the matching system, and the profiles, I’ve concluded that the existing structure is perhaps needlessly complicated.
 If I could do it all again, knowing what I know now, I would suggest scrapping the onboarding questions altogether.
 A simpler, more elegant solution would be to allow users to sign up with a quick account creation, then use the profiles to collect matching data.

-This would remove friction during account creation, and eliminate the need for pre-filled draft profiles and the dynamic prompts and banners we engineered as a solution to explain them.
+This would make it faster and easier to sign up.
+It would also eliminate the need for pre-filled draft profiles and the dynamic prompts and banners we engineered as a solution to explain them.
 It would likely also make development faster and easier, as it would reduce the amount of screens that need to be developed and maintained.

 In short, we spent a lot of time finding a solution for a problem that could have been eliminated altogether.